The Gold Album: 18th Dynasty

 The Gold Album: 18th Dynasty (also commonly known as The Gold Album) is the fourth studio album by American rapper Tyga.
 It premiered exclusively on Spotify on June 23, 2015.
 The album serves as his first release on his independent record label Last Kings Records.
-It received generally mixed reviews from critics.
+The Gold Album failed to chart on the Billboard 200, and received generally mixed reviews from critics.

 Recording and production

 On May 1, 2014, Tyga made a tweet, stating that the project would be executively produced by Kanye West.
 The production on the album would be provided by Mike Dean, alongside his frequent collaborator Jess Jackson.

 Release

 On January 8, 2015, the project was availably made for the pre-order on iTunes, including two promotional singles: "Make It Work" and "40 Mill" (with the production handled by West and Mike Dean) to be released on January 27, 2015.
 As of June 2015, these pre-order tracks were removed, however, and were not included in the album's final track listing.
 The mixtape differs from other Tyga projects as it was not released physically by CD or vinyl pressings, which could've contributed to the mixtape's lackluster commercial performance.
 In addition to that, some songs that Tyga intended to have on this project had to be removed: "Hookah" featuring Young Thug, "Wait for a Minute" with Justin Bieber, "We Don't Die", "Erryday", "40 Mill", "Real Deal", "Make It Work", and some unreleased collaborations with Future, Drake and Chris Brown were all not present on the album.
 The reason being Tyga's previous label was not allowing him to release them as they had ownership of the songs.
 This is why the track list was short and concise in terms of number of songs.